blackcrowX/Data_Analytics_Portfolio/Project_II/README.md

 Here is a brief summary of each section:

-1. **Checking Dataset Responsiveness:** This section retrieves all rows from the `covid_deaths` table where the continent is not null.
+1. **Checking Responsiveness:** This section retrieves all rows from the `covid_deaths` table where the continent is not null.
 The purpose is to verify if the dataset is responsive and can be accessed correctly.

 ```
 SELECT *